 The exhaust tips on my Jaguar XJ-S are 2 inches in diameter, and consists of two chrome pipes that curiously bends down and out as it exits under the rear bumper.

-The tip is secured to the exhaust pipe by three locking tabs that are forced against the pipe with individual screws.
-(Blue arrow)
+The new exhaust tip is secured to the exhaust pipe by three locking tabs that are forced against the pipe with individual screws. (green arrow photograph below).

 The biggest challenge is removing the original exhaust tips from the exhaust pipe.
 These tips have been on my car for 25 years.
 They have almost become part of the pipe.
-Start by backing off the Allen wrench screw that holds the tip to the muffler pipe.
-Use an extension to get leverage.
+Start by backing off the Allen wrench screw that holds the tip to the muffler pipe. (yellow arrow photograph below).
+If necessary, use an extension on the Allen wrench to get leverage.

 If that fails, (and it will) use a torch to apply heat to the fitting.

-If that fails, (and it might) just drill the screw out.
-Note the mark on the drill bit. (blue arrow).
-This prevents me from drilling through the exhaust pipe.
+If that fails, (and it might) just drill the damm screw out.
+Note the white tape around the drill bit.
+This depth mark (green arrow) prevents me from drilling through the exhaust pipe.

-Must have a torch while working on an exhaust system this old.
-Apply heat all around the tip where it contacts the exhaust pipe.
+If you still cannot get the exhaust tip off, then you need fire.
+Any exhaust system project at some point always requires fire. (photograph below) Apply heat all around the tip where it contacts the exhaust pipe.
 This will expand the metal.
 At this point the tip should come off with firm tapping from a hammer.

-Trial fit of the new exhaust tip illustrates the quality of the tip and the difference in size.
+Trial fit of the new exhaust tip illustrates the quality of the tip and the difference in size between the original pipe and the new tip.

-A 10 mm metric wrench secures the exhaust tip via three screws, (blue arrow) to the pipe.
+A 10 mm metric wrench secures the exhaust tip via three screws, (yellow arrow photograph below) to the pipe.
 Clearance is tight, but adequate.

 This is the effect that I wanted.
-The tips are just the right size and fits the overall character of the XJ-S.
+The tips are just the right size and fit the overall character of the XJ-S.

 Jaguar XJ-S Home Page